NeptuneMagicSauce/CatPi/README.md

 # TODO

+- optional: use value() not operator * because it checks

+- icon back: bigger, nicer

 - problem: the screen is too bright in the night test screen saver shuts off screen: can it be waken up with a touch?